 5. Vivonne Bay

 Imagine sinking your toes into powdered-sugar sand and diving into crystal-clear waters reminiscent of a true island getaway.
 Like something out of your wildest tropical beach dreams, Kangaroo Island’s Vivonne Bay is a genuine island paradise.
 Once voted Australia’s best beach, six kilometres of white sandy shores meet gently lapping waves.
 With a jetty framing the south-end and distant dunes in the north, this beach is the perfect spot for a quick dip, a picnic, or a spot of fishing.
-It’s also a popular haunt for the locals, with dolphins and seals often spotted enjoying the pristine waters.
+The beach is also a popular haunt for the locals, with dolphins and seals often spotted enjoying the pristine waters.
+Be sure to stop off at Vivonne Bay General Store on your journey to enjoy their famous KI whiting burger - it's not to be missed!

 6. Little Sahara Desert

 Wind-sculpted sand dunes sprawl out towards the ocean at Kangaroo Island’s Little Sahara Desert.
 Explore the undulating dune network stretching two square kilometres and stop for a spot of surfing… on the sand.
 Less than a 10-minute drive from Vivonne Bay, hire a sandboard or toboggan from Kangaroo Island Outdoor Action and sail down the pillowy peaks – the tallest dune towers about 70 metres above sea level.

 7. Stokes Bay